-- To ensure the safe use of IT, learning is planned to allow breaks and changes in activity. - Children and teachers stand out of the line of the digital projector bulb when at the front of the classroom. - All electrical equipment is checked on a regular basis, but teachers should be vigilant for defective or faulty equipment. - Trailing wires should be reported to the technician who must rectify the problem as soon as is convenient. - Children should be encouraged to develop the correct strategy for closing laptops down. - Teachers must ensure that all computers are fully logged off at the end of each Computing session.
+- To ensure the safe use of IT, learning is planned to allow breaks and changes in activity. - All electrical equipment is checked on a regular basis, but teachers should be vigilant for defective or faulty equipment. - Trailing wires should be reported to the technician who must rectify the problem as soon as is convenient. - Children should be encouraged to develop the correct strategy for closing desktop computers and laptops down.

+• Teachers must ensure that all computers are fully logged off at the end of each Computing session.